Korean Fried Chicken

 - Toasted sesame seeds

-- Place the chicken, rice wine or mirin, ginger, salt and black pepper in a bowl and combine well.
-Put the cornstarch into a bag and add the chicken pieces one at a time; shake the bag to cover all the pieces with cornstarch.
+- Put the flour and cornstarch into a bag, shake to mix, and add the chicken pieces one at a time; shake the bag to cover all the pieces.
+Dip the chicken into the buttermilk, let drain and then coat again with the dry mixture.

-- In a deep fryer, large skillet, or dutch oven, add enough oil to allow one layer of the pieces to be covered and heat it until the oil temperature reaches 350 F and sizzling.
-Add the battered chicken carefully (do not overcrowd) and fry them until they are cooked (between 3 to 5 mins, depending on the size of chicken).
+- In a large skillet or dutch oven, add about 1/2" of oil and heat it until the oil temperature reaches 350 F and sizzling.
+Add the battered chicken carefully, skin side down.
+Do not crowd.
+It will not be completely covered with the oil.

 - In a medium saucepan, combine all of the Korean fried chicken sauce ingredients.
 Heat the sauce over medium low heat and stir well.
 Once it starts bubbling, remove the pan from the heat.